 Dried Cranberries – You can use either sweetened or unsweetened dried cranberries depending on your preferences.
 I’ve made them with both and they are delicious either way.

 - These cookies are made with all butter so they will spread a bit and get nice, crispy edges.
 If you want taller cookies, substitute half of the butter with shortening.
-I also like to roll the dough into little balls rather than just dropping the dough onto the baking sheet.
+I also like to roll the dough into little balls rather than just drop the dough onto the baking sheet.
 You can skip this step, but I find it helps to keep the cookies from spreading too much.

 - To store the finished baked cookies, place them in an airtight container and keep them at room temperature.
 They should last about a week or so before they start to get stale.
-To store them longer than a week, store them in your freezer.
+To store them for longer than a week, store them in your freezer.

 - When baking these cookies, I recommend using parchment paper or a silicone baking mat.
 It’s the most reliable way to get a good result.
 If you are going to bake them directly on the pan, I recommend using an ungreased baking sheet.
 Because there is enough fat in the dough to keep them from sticking, adding additional fat to the pan may cause your cookies to spread too much or the bottom of the cookies to burn.